voidKandy/espx-ls/README.md

 From here you should be good to go!

-If you have any questions, suggestions, or anything at all feel free to reach out to me at ezra@voidandy.space
+If you have any questions, suggestions, or anything at all feel free to reach out to me at voidandy@gmail.com

 Thanks to thePrimagen for making his HTMX LSP Open Source so I could fork it and build it into this :D